Sather Tower: Overview

 A gift by Evelyn and Jerry Chambers in 1983 endowed the position of University Carillonist as well as practice rooms, practice keyboards, a campanology library, and international Carillon Festivals every five years from the anniversary of the Class of 1928.
 Private and group lessons are offered in carillon through the Department of Music, subject to auditions and with Music majors receiving priority.
 Students work on one of Sather Tower's two practice keyboards until they are ready to perform on the carillon itself.

-An elevator takes visitors 200 feet up to an observation deck with sweeping views of the campus, the surrounding hills, San Francisco, and the Golden Gate.
-Admission is free for UC Berkeley students, staff, and faculty, three dollars for seniors, Cal Alumni Association members, and persons age 17 and under, and four dollars for everyone else.
+An elevator takes visitors 200 feet (61 m) up to an observation deck with sweeping views of the campus, the surrounding hills, San Francisco, and the Golden Gate.
+Admission is free for UC Berkeley students, staff, and faculty, four dollars for seniors, Cal Alumni Association members, and persons age 17 and under, and five dollars for everyone else.

 The trumpets of the California Marching Band every year play Cal spirit songs during Big Game week from the top of the tower.
 Known as the Campanile Concert, the music can be heard throughout the campus and Berkeley, and in some cases, all the way to Oakland.

 The surrounding promenade features a grid of pollarded London Plane trees, frequently enjoyed for the sport of slacklining.

 On April 16, 1959, a 67-year-old retired attorney jumped to his death, prompting a daily patrol to guard the platform.
 On January 4, 1961, a 19-year-old undergraduate student committed suicide.
-Following this second suicide, the University installed glass panes to enclose the viewing platform.
+Following this second suicide, the university installed glass panes to enclose the viewing platform.
 These panes were removed in 1979 due to complaints that the panes were muffling the sound of the expanded carillon.
 In 1981, metal bars were installed.
-Nevertheless, in 1982, an undergraduate student managed to scale the newly-installed bars but was talked down from the ledge.
+Nevertheless, in 1982, an undergraduate student managed to scale the newly installed bars but was talked down from the ledge.